 Channie Mize, general manager for retail at Periscope, discusses how retailers can align their analytics, processes and organisations to boost pricing excellence and profitability.

 Retail prices look simpler than ever to consumers – and more complex than ever to retailers.
 Every day, tens of millions of shoppers around the world go online to get reliable price comparisons in seconds.
 This phenomenon, the “Amazon effect,” will only get stronger.

 Setting the first price in a retail setting is like making the first move in a three-dimensional chess game in a hailstorm: it’s only the beginning, conditions are shifting by the hour, and each move changes competitors’ responses.
-Multiply that complexity by thousands of SKUs per store, hundreds of stores, multiple channels from digital and catalogs to bricks & mortar, disjointed promotional and markdown decisions, and shoppers whose preferences and behaviors vary by region and demographics, and the game becomes far too complex for even the most experienced human to master.
+Multiply that complexity by thousands of SKUs per store, hundreds of stores, multiple channels from digital and catalogues to bricks & mortar, disjointed promotional and markdown decisions, and shoppers whose preferences and behaviours vary by region and demographics, and the game becomes far too complex for even the most experienced human to master.

 With the right data, tools, and talent in place, enormously valuable insights can emerge.
 As they explore broad issues with advanced analytics, leading retailers are also drilling down to learn much more about their most profitable customer segments, for example, and pricing to appeal specifically to them.
-The analytics can calculate the overall financial impact of regular, promotional, and markdown pricing during the pre-season, in season, and end of season.
+The analytics can calculate the overall financial impact of regular, promotional, and markdown pricing during the pre-season, in-season, and end of the season.